Renters Insurance Spain

 Home insuranceProperty owners

-Renters insurance protects the tenant’s belongings and liability.
+Renters and tenants insurance in Spain protects the tenant’s belongings and liability.

-Home insurance protects the owner’s property, structure and liability.
+Home insurance in Spain protects the owner’s property, structure and liability.

 If you own the home, see: